greatscottgadgets/luna/README.md

 - **Man-in-the-middle'ing USB communications.** The LUNA toolkit will be able to act as a *USB proxy*, transparently modifying USB data as it flows between a host and a device.
-- **USB reverse engineering and security research.** The LUNA toolkit will serve as an ideal backend for tools like [FaceDancer](https://github.com/usb-tools/facedancer); allowing easily emulation and rapid prototyping of compliant and non-compliant USB devices.
+- **USB reverse engineering and security research.** The LUNA toolkit will serve as an ideal backend for tools like [FaceDancer](https://github.com/usb-tools/facedancer); allowing easy emulation and rapid prototyping of compliant and non-compliant USB devices.

 ## LUNA Hardware